otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 A DAKE-1 message is an OTRv4 Prekey Server message encoded as:

 ```
+Protocol version (SHORT)
+  The version number of this OTR protocol is 0x0004.

 Message type (BYTE)
   The message has type 0x01.